carbon-design-system/carbon-for-ibm-dotcom/packages/web-components/docs/contributing-to-web-components.md

 Thank you for your contribution to Carbon for IBM.com!
 Below are guidelines on what some of the things we would be looking for as part of your contribution.

+## Get Started

+1. Fork this repository and clone it
+2. `yarn install`
+3. `yarn wca && yarn storybook`

 ## Packages

 We try to have any contributions to the library to live in their corresponding